RupertGladstone/BlIP/README.md

 Please make your own judgments on achieving steady state and suitable resolution.
 I can't guarantee that run lengths in these sif files are sufficient to achieve steady state.

 I consider MediumSpunupGeom.nc to be a viable spun up SSA geometry for starting MISMIP+ standard experiments.
 Can also be used as a starting point for spinning up a BP run.
+[Edit: this comment is out of date.
+It was the Coarse geometry after all...]

 Using the spun up geometry to kick off a BP run:
 ```bash